nermal1/Stock-Market-Prediction/README.md

 Using the trained model we can then predict and determine if we should purchase the stock.
 This is the tricky part on trying to make a profit.
 Determining when to purchase and sell a stock is a very hard thing to do day by day because of how volitile the market can be.
 I have set a threshold of 1% to determine if it should purchase or sell the stock.
 In one day the market will not change very much which is why I chose 1% difference.
 The S&P 500 changes about 1% in a day on average so anything higher might be difficult to make a profit off of.

 ## Outcome
+As of writing this this will need to be updated and be fixed to show how well this model does.